 Honda Activa 125 Rivals:

-The Activa 125 goes up against the Suzuki Access 125 and Yamaha Fascino 125 as well as other 125cc scooters like the Hero Destini 125, Hero Maestro Edge 125 BS6 and the Suzuki Burgman Street BS6.
+The Activa 125 goes up against the Suzuki Access 125, Yamaha Fascino 125, and the upcoming TVS Jupiter 125 as well as other 125cc scooters like the Hero Destini 125, Hero Maestro Edge 125 BS6 and the Suzuki Burgman Street BS6.
 Price-wise, it competes with the Honda SP 125.

 Honda Activa 125 Price